 Luke received his M.F.A. from the Yale School of Drama in 2000.
 He completed his undergraduate work at Northwestern University, where he earned a B.S. in Speech in 1994.
 In addition Luke has studied at The School of the Art Institute of Chicago, The Art Students League, and The Drawing Center.

-Luke joined the faculty at Pace in the fall of 2012 where he is currently the an associate professor of Design.
+Currently, Luke is a Professor and Chair of the Film and Screen Studies Department at Pace University.
+Luke joined the faculty at Pace in the fall of 2012 where he helped found the B.F.A program in Design and Production.
 Prior to Pace, Luke ran the M.F.A. program in Set Design at the University of California-Irvine.

 He has a lovely daughter named Tosca and a very talented wife, Christine Hegel, a legal and economic anthropologist who teaches at Western Connecticut State University